heathriel/heathriel/readme.md

 - Continue her mentorship and advisory roles
 - Write more books sharing her knowledge and insights
 - Remain a significant contributor to the evolution of the tech industry
+- Help promote an [ethical AI framwork](https://github.com/heathriel/ai-safety-resources) for the future of humanity

 ### 📚 Education:
 - University of Alabama, Huntsville (Aerospace Engineering)